-This course expands candidates' knowledge in the principles of operations management and information systems management in a South African/emerging/ evolving/ transiting world environment or context.
-It presents core operational management theories and techniques, and an overview of operational project management.
-It also encompasses operations in a service environment.
+This course expands candidates' knowledge in the principles of operations management and information systems management in a transitioning South African and world context.
+It examines core operations management theories and techniques, including operations in a service environment.
+The course also provides an overview of operational project management.
 The operations research approach to modelling is illustrated through case studies and practical examples.
 Information systems management and information technology are also introduced at a foundational level.